 1. Evaluate what you want out of a job

-Also, talk to your friends and acquaintances about what they do, whether it makes then jump out of bed in the morning, and how they got there.
+Also, talk to your friends and acquaintances about what they do, whether it makes them jump out of bed in the morning, and how they got there.
 Some of them might even have jobs open at their company and could put in a good word for you.

 2. Create a CV and LinkedIn profile